Southwest Oregon District, Oregon Department of Forestry 40S-3E-28

 1962: "Raise building to 8 feet, build new tower, catwalk, stairway, installed plywood ceiling, new windows, tile floor and paint inside and out."
 (Southwest Oregon District Annual Report)

 1963: "Building maintenance: Repaired lightning protection, installed was plugs and a new fire finder.
 Painted interior."
 (Southwest Oregon District Annual Report)

 1964: "Reset firefinder, installed electric stove and refrigerator, dug new garbage pit and installed new outhouse."
 (Southwest Oregon District Annual Report)

 1965: "Building maintenance: Built and installed new fire finder stand and painted hand rails and eaves."
 (Southwest Oregon District Annual Report)

-1968: The lookout became electrified when a communications site was built on the summit.
+1968: The lookout became electrified when a communications site built on the summit.

-1993: In May the lookout was raised four feet.
-The result was a 9 foot 10 inch tower with a new stair configuration.
-Under the tower a storage shed was built.
+1993: In May the lookout raised four feet.
+The result, a 9 foot 10 inch tower with a new stair configuration.
+Under the tower a storage shed built.